The wrong way to scale up Cassandra DB when secondary indexes are in place

 Secondary Indexes are always a bad idea?

 Explaining a bit better, there are two kinds of indexes in Cassandra: local and global indexes.

-On the other hand, a global index has ring visibility through it's partition key, so Cassandra knows where you data are in a ring through that partition key.
+On the other hand, a global index has ring visibility through it's partition key, so Cassandra knows where you data is in a ring through that partition key.

 Secondary indexes could be an alternative, when you have in a query both: primary and secondary indexes.
-In that case, Cassandra knows where you data resides (which node) through the partition key and then lookup the local table in the node that refers to the secondary indexes.
+In that case, Cassandra knows where your data resides (which node) through the partition key and then looks up the local table in the node that refers to the (local) secondary indexes.

 There are also some other nuances about secondary indexes that are very well explained here, but the best practice is to avoid them by denormalizing your data model.